Poggen/portfolio/content/blog/how-to-get-started-with-semantic-naming-of-colors.md

 title: How to get started with semantic naming of colors
 description: Design system
 ---
 In this blog post I'll describe how to get started with semantic naming of colors and the benefits of working with it.
+Semantic naming of colors is using "foregroundPrimary" and not using "green", now let's dive into how you apply it.

 ![](https://www.jakobmagnusson.se/assets/semantic-1.png)